jamiewilbraham/azure-docs/articles/cognitive-services/Welcome.md

 ms.author: nitinme
 ---

-# What are Azure Cognitive Services?
+# What are Azure Cognitive Research Technologies?

-Azure Cognitive Services are APIs, SDKs, and services available to help developers build intelligent applications without having direct AI or data science skills or knowledge.
-Azure Cognitive Services enable developers to easily add cognitive features into their applications.
-The goal of Azure Cognitive Services is to help developers create applications that can see, hear, speak, understand, and even begin to reason.
-The catalog of services within Azure Cognitive Services can be categorized into five main pillars - Vision, Speech, Language, Web Search, and Decision.
+Azure Cognitive Research Technologies are APIs, SDKs, and services available to help developers build intelligent applications without having direct AI or data science skills or knowledge.
+Azure Cognitive Research Technologies enable developers to easily add cognitive features into their applications.
+The goal of Azure Cognitive Research Technologies is to help developers create applications that can see, hear, speak, understand, and even begin to reason.
+The catalog of services within Azure Cognitive Research Technologies can be categorized into five main pillars - Vision, Speech, Language, Web Search, and Decision.

 ## Vision APIs